-Traditional wedding ceremonies can be notoriously expensive and stressful to plan.
+Traditional wedding ceremonies can be expensive and stressful to plan.
 A welcome alternative for some couples is the courthouse wedding.
-A courthouse wedding is sometimes also called a "civil wedding" or a "civil union" or "civil ceremony."
+A courthouse wedding is sometimes also called a civil wedding, a civil union, or a civil ceremony.
 Courthouse weddings in the United States are recognized as valid marriages for marriage green card applications.
 This article explains how to plan a courthouse wedding in six simple steps.

 A courthouse wedding is a non-religious marriage ceremony that has a legal officer presiding over it.
 It usually takes place in a courthouse or city hall.
 In the United States, a courthouse wedding grants you a marriage certificate that the U.S. government recognizes as valid when you’re applying for a marriage green card.

 One of the reasons courthouse weddings are favored by some couples is how straightforward they are to plan.
 You don’t need a wedding planner to organize your courthouse wedding - you can plan it by yourself.
 In six simple steps, you’ll be married to your spouse.